Salaries in Chicago, IL

 8. Arborist Climber

 Climb trees to trim branches and remove dead wood.
-Ensure tree health and safety.
-Companies like Davey Tree and Arbor Care offer these jobs.
+Work in urban and suburban areas.
+Companies like Davey Tree and Tree Newal hire for these positions.

 Find Arborist Climber jobs in Chicago, IL